frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/loan-management/loan-security-shortfall.md

   * The status of the shortfall.
 Pending is the default status and it changes to Complete once a payment is made or additional security is pledged against the loan to satisfy the shortfall
   * Loan amount is the pending loan amount which is used for shortfall calculation.
   * Security Value is the current pledged security value
-  * Shortfall amount is the difference between the loan amount and the security value which needs to repaid to complete the shortfall
+  * Shortfall amount is the difference between the loan amount and the security value which needs to be repaid to complete the shortfall

 ## 1. Features

-Additional Loan Security can be pledged against a loan from the Loan Security Shortfall itself via the "Add Loan Security" button on the top right
+Additional Loan Security can be pledged against a loan from the Loan Security Shortfall itself via the **Add Loan Security** button on the top right.

 <img class="screenshot" alt="Loan Application" src="{{docs_base_url}}/assets/img/loan-management/shortfall-security.png">

 {next}